krck/StoneCold_DefinitiveEdition/README.md

 ### 2.3 Progression

-The player starts out in a town-hub, to which he can return to at any moment and progresses through a series of zones (grasslands, highlands, desert, arctic, castles, ...).
+The player starts out in a town-hub, to which he will return to after every level.
+Here the player can change class and respec freely.
+The player progresses through a series of zones (grasslands, highlands, desert, arctic, castles, ...).
 Each zone has 5 randomly generated levels and ends with a boss fight.
-Each lexvel spawns a constant number of different enemies, increasing in difficulty and amount.
+Each level spawns a constant number of different enemies, increasing in difficulty and amount.
 The goal is to survive these waves and destroy all corrupted comet fragments on the map.
 Once all zones are traversed Henry reaches the biggest of the raw comet-fragments and fights the final boss, to cleanse the lands for good.

-After that an "endless-mode" will be unlocked in town, to level/quest/grind further.
+After that an "endless-mode" will be unlocked in town, to level and grind further.

 ### 2.4 Gameplay and User Skills

-- Keyboard / Controller input
+- Keyboard and Mouse input
-- Navigating different map types and dungeons
+- Navigating different map types and finding fragments
-- Long and short-term resource management
+- Long and short-term resource management and the fight against RNG
 - Depth based on actuals "builds" and "combos"

 ### 2.5 Game Mechanics

-- Items and Powerups
 - 4 Different classes (Berserker, Crusader, Battle Mage and Gunslinger)
 - RNG Powerups/Pickups in form of Ore-Fragments to flat increase Player Power (Lost on Death or finished Level)
-- Stat and skill management - Skill Tree for each class (Kept after Death or finished Level)
+- Stat and skill management on Levelup - Skill Tree for each class (Kept after Death or finished Level)
-- Special Moves (on cooldown)
+- Special Skills (on cooldown)
 - Healing potion (on cooldown)

 ### 2.6 Progression, Challenge and Losing